Should You Believe Scientific Consensus?

 There seems to be a widening gulf between people who believe scientists and those who do not.
 Instead of accepting scientific consensus, some people choose to believe fringe explanations for things like climate change and pandemics.
 Why?
 Part of the problem may be due to a misunderstanding of how scientists work and speak.

 Scientists have a particular way of conducting research and communicating their findings.
 The process is designed to be methodical, transparent, and subject to rigorous scrutiny within the research community.
-A journal article may be just 15 pages long, but it likely represents many hundred of work hours.
+A journal article may be just 15 pages long, but it likely represents many hundreds of work hours.
 Before a study is accepted and published, it must meet scholarly, ethical, and mathematical standards.
 Peer review is an essential part of the scientific process.

 What is Peer Review?